SP-200/Pedestrian-Detection-Under-Low-Light-and-Motion-Blur/README.md

 The system consists of three main stages:
 1. Low-light image enhancement
 2. Motion deblurring
-3. Pedestrian detection using YOLO
+3. Pedestrian detection using YOLOv8m

 Both traditional and deep-learning-based preprocessing methods are evaluated.